-Attention!
-Avoid getting diesel fuel on rubber parts and especially on cooling system hoses.
-Remove any fuel that has come into contact with these parts immediately.
-Otherwise, the rubber of these parts will eventually become unusable.
+Caution!
+Do not allow diesel fuel to come into contact with rubber parts, especially the cooling system hoses.
+Remove any fuel that comes into contact with these parts immediately.
+Otherwise, the rubber of these parts will become unusable over time.

 1. Unscrew the plug 2 of the ventilation hole (see illustration).